mikewest/cookies-over-http-bad/README.md

 4. They could trivially modify the cookie value as a perversion of the approach in #2 above.
 That is, `Set-Cookie: name=[value]-1`, followed by `Set-Cookie: name=[value]-2`, followed by `Set-Cookie: name=[value]-3`, and so on.
 If this is the route developers choose, browsers would be well-served to consider countermeasures.
-Given past experience, this doesn't seem likely: for example, only a very small number of sites switched away from `<input type="password">` when Chrome started showing the "Not Secure" chip for password fields on non-secure pages.
+Given past deprecation experience, this doesn't seem likely: for example, only a very small number of sites switched away from `<input type="password">` to something more esoteric when browsers started showing the "Not Secure" chip for password fields on non-secure pages.

 The most worrisome group for unintentional breakage are Enterprisey intranet single-sign on servers.
 This doesn't seem terribly concerning, because it seems useful to encourage even enterprises to migrate to HTTPS for critical